 In order to commit larceny of a motor vehicle, the individual in question must intend to permanently deprive the owner of the vehicle of its use or possession.
 However, this individual may still be guilty of joyriding.

 Motor vehicle theft can be considered a misdemeanor or a felony depending upon the facts and circumstances of each case.
 If someone is convicted of larceny, they may face jail or prison, probation, fines, and/or more.

-Hancock Law Firm, PLLC Helps Those in North Carolina Who Have Been Charged with Committing a Crime
+The Attorneys at Hancock Law Firm, PLLC Help Those in North Carolina Who Have Been Charged with Auto Theft